 John McColgan is a professional drummer based out of Montreal, Quebec.
 He has been a part of the national and international music scene for over thirty years.
 During this time he has had the opportunity to play around the world, in a wide variety of musical styles on stages big and small, with many known artists such as Emmylou Harris, Linda Ronstadt, Buddy Guy, Michel Pagliaro and many more.
 He has worked as a session musician on over thirty albums in his career, including The McGarrigle Hour and Gogh Van Go, both Juno award winning releases.
 He continues to be in demand for concerts, tours and recording projects.

 In 2011 John McColgan founded JMC Studio, located in the heart of the Mile-End area of Montréal.
 He has since gone on to produce, record and mix many artists, including the Folk Music Award winning CD Count the Wicked by duo Mama’s Broke.
 He puts his years of experience as a session drummer to use on the “other side of the glass”, creating a relaxed, intimate atmosphere for musicians to create in.
 He has recently renovated the studio and upgraded his equipment, which includes the Universal Audio Apollo interface and plug-ins, AKG Microphones and Golden Age pre-amps.
-Below are a few of the projects I have worked on.
+Below are a few of the projects he has worked on.

-The Launch of the new John McColgan website!
+The launch of the new John McColgan website!
 Very happy to unveil for your eyes and ears the new-look me… many thanks to Don Goodes for design help.

 I would also like to thank the many photographers who have contributed here:

 Manon Oullette, Rik Roe, Marilyn Stringer, Al Larriviere, Frank Muggianu, Mikel Samel and Jane Edwards.

 Coming soon!
 Instructional video, including downloadable pdf files of drum excercises, grooves and riffs!
 Stay tuned…